syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 {% endcapture %}
 {{ codesnippet11 | OrderList_Indent_Level_1 }}

-<b>Step 4</b>: Repeat step 3 until  set the ExpandImageIndex and CollapseImageIndex  for all the nodes in treeview
+Step 4.
+Repeat step 3 until  set the ExpandImageIndex and CollapseImageIndex  for all the nodes in treeview

 ![TreeNodeAdv_Customization_Img23](TreeNodeAdv_Customization_Images/TreeNodeAdv_Customization_Img23.jpg)